 10: The number of matches won and lost by RCB in a single IPL season.
 The Bengaluru-based team registered 10 victories in the 2011 season, helping them qualify for the playoffs.
 On the contrary, they lost 10 matches each in the 2008 and 2017 seasons.

-2017 was the worst year for RCB as they managed to win only 3 matches, which is their lowest win tally in a season.
+2017 was the worst year for RCB as they managed to win only three matches, which is their lowest win tally in a season.
 The same year also witnessed RCB register the lowest team total in IPL history (49 vs KKR).

-Thus far, 7 players have led the Royal Challengers in the IPL, with Virat Kohli captaining the side in 143 games.
+Thus far, eight players have led the Royal Challengers in the IPL, with Virat Kohli captaining the side in 143 games.
 Kohli is the fourth-most successful captain in the league, with 66 wins under his belt.

 Leave a Reply